 Delivery of infrastructure projects is typically seen as the responsibility of the public sector.
 However, collaboration with the private sector and other project stakeholders is possible and has many benefits.
 Private sector involvement can help generate greater innovation, accountability, and long-term performance.
-The recent engagement of influential business figures - notably Elon Musk and Richard Branson - highlights the potential for attracting private enterprise.
+The recent engagement of influential contracts to reward for time and costs savings' received the most support, followed by 'new innovative funding models' and 'better incentives for private contractors to bide for earlier stage projects'.

 When asked about effective solutions to bridge the funding gap for projects, respondents supported the collaborative project delivery approach.
-From the responses, 'structuring contracts to reward for time and costs savings' received the most support, followed by 'new innovative funding models' and 'better incentives for private contractors to bide for earlier stage projects'.
+From the responses, 'structuring